-- It’s one of our favorite easy pressure cooker chicken recipes.
+- It’s one of our favorite Instant Pot chicken recipes.

 This chicken pot pie soup has become a new family favorite dinner!

-- 15 oz. can of Libby’s Mixed Vegetables – which makes this meal so easy to prepare, giving you all the tasty vegetables and nutrition you’d want in a meal
+- 15 oz. can of Libby’s Mixed Vegetables – Makes this meal so easy to prepare.
+Gives you all the tasty vegetables and nutrition you’d want in a meal

 - Chicken broth